trk5150/DBSOMA/README.md

 2) A directory containing a number of gene lists defining target states
 3) A directory containing a number of gene lists to be scanned against the target states (perturbagen responses)
-4) An empty directory were results will be populated
+4) An empty directory were results will be populated Optionally, add DBSCAN arguments:
+5) Radius argument for DBSCAN (1 by default)
+6) MinPts argument for DBSCAN (5 by default)

 The following process is performed for each SOM in the directory